grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/01 Executors/01 shared-iterations.md

 Based upon our test scenario inputs and results:

 * Test is limited to a fixed number of 200 iterations of the `default` function;
-* the number of VUs is fixed to 10, and are initialized before the test begins;
+* The number of VUs is fixed to 10, and are initialized before the test begins;
-* each _iteration_ of the `default` function is expected to be roughly 515ms, or ~2/s;
+* Each _iteration_ of the `default` function is expected to be roughly 515ms, or ~2/s;
-* maximum throughput (highest efficiency) is therefore expected to be ~20 iters/s, `2 iters/s * 10 VUs`;
+* Maximum throughput (highest efficiency) is therefore expected to be ~20 iters/s, `2 iters/s * 10 VUs`;
-* we then see that the maximum throughput is maintained for a larger portion of the test;
+* The maximum throughput is maintained for a larger portion of the test;
-* the 8 second test duration will be the shortest of all executor methods;
-* we know the distribution of iterations may be skewed; one VU may have performed 50 iterations, whereas another may have only performed 10.
+* The distribution of iterations may be skewed: one VU may have performed 50 iterations, another only 10.